-Traffic in California is more complex and voluminous than any other state and most nations.
-This presents a challenging environment for peace officers who are responsible for enforcing the traffic laws.
-Peace officers are expected to perform their functions in this area with the tenets of Principled Policing in mind giving those contacted a voice, showing respect, being neutral in decision making regarding citations and building community trust.

-Effective enforcement

-Effective enforcement of traffic laws results in:

-- an opportunity to build positive contacts, trust, and respect with the public - the reduction of crash rates, saving lives, and reducing economic loss - a reduction of crime rates in general - encouraging voluntary compliance with the law - providing peace officers with probable cause to conduct enforcement stops which may lead to the discovery of additional traffic or criminal offenses - The California Vehicle Code is an indispensable tool in proactive law enforcement.
-In addition, knowing the vehicle code gives the peace officer the ability to stop, detain, and investigate additional criminal activity

-For example, a car traveling in a high crime area may not be enough to stop and detain, but an inoperative tail lamp would give probable cause to stop and investigate further.
+Introduction and most nat who are resp to perform th mind giving alifornia is more complex and voluminous than any other state tions.
+This presents a challenging environment for peace officers ponsible for enforcing the traffic laws.
+Peace officers are expected neir functions in this area with the tenets of Principled Policing in those contacted a voice, showing respect, being neutral in king regarding citations and building community trust.
+Effective enforcement an oppor the reduction a reduction encourage providing stops who offenses forcement of traffic laws results in: tunity to build positive contacts, trust, and respect with the public ction of crash rates, saving lives, and reducing economic loss on of crime rates in general ging voluntary compliance with the law g peace officers with probable cause to conduct enforcement ich may lead to the discovery of additional traffic or criminal enfor California Vehicle Code is an indispensable tool in proactive law reement.
+In addition, knowing the vehicle code gives the peace er the ability to stop , detain, and investigate additional criminal ity NOTE: For example, a car traveling in a high crime area may not be enough to stop and detain, but an inoperative tail lamp would give probable cause to stop and investigate further.
 Even though traffic violations may occur, they never justify bias-based enforcement actions because doing so violates the Peace Officer Code of Ethics which states, "I will never act officiously or permit personal feelings, prejudices, animosities or friendships to influence my decisions."

-Peace officer's role

-The peace officer's role in traffic enforcement can be summed up in the three "E's" of traffic.

-- Education (e.g., educate the public regarding traffic laws) - Enforcement (e.g., enforce traffic laws, control traffic) - Engineering (e.g., submit requests or suggestions to improve traffic safety by engineering or environmental design)
+Peace officer's role "E's" of trafEducatioEnforcerEngineer fficer's role in traffic enforcement can be summed up in the three fic. on (e.g., educate the public regarding traffic laws) ment (e.g., enforce traffic laws, control traffic) ring (e.g., submit requests or suggestions to improve traffic safety eering or environmental design)